vfedetz/privacy-blog/posts/opsec-digital-footprint.md

 ## ⭐My Star Ranking System⭐

-I have ranked each section with 1-3 stars based on how much impact I think each step will have towards the stated goal(s) of:
+I have ranked each section with 1-3 stars based on how much impact I think each step will have towards the assumed goal(s) of:

 - **Public Exposure** - Limiting the information about you that is accessible online
 - **Anonymity** - Shielding your online activity from your real identity